microsoft/ReportingServicesTools/README.md

 # Reporting-Services
-Git repo for SQL Server Reporting Services samples and community projects
+SQL Server Reporting Services PowerShell utilities

+#
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct